dustinpfister/blog_posts/_posts/threejs-buffer-geometry-attributes-color.md

 ## Vertex colors and what to know first

-This is a post in which I am writing about one little feature of a javaScript library known as threejs that has to do with 3d modeling. it should go without saying but this is not a post for people that are new to threejs let alone with programming in javaScript in general.
+This is a post in which I am writing about one little feature of a javaScript library known as threejs that has to do with 3d modeling.
+It should go without saying but this is not a post for people that are new to threejs let alone with programming in javaScript in general.
 So if you are still fairly new to threejs there is starting out with some [post that is about getting started with threejs](/2018/04/04/threejs-getting-started/) before getting into things like the vertex color attribute of buffer geometry objects.
 Even if you do have some experience with threejs there are still a few things that you might want to brush up on before continuing to read the rest of this post.

 ### Check out more on buffer geometry and buffer attributes

-There is a whole lot more to [buffer geometry](/2021/04/22/threejs-buffer-geometry/) beyond just that of color attributes.
+There is a whole lot more to [buffer geometry](/2021/04/22/threejs-buffer-geometry/) beyond just that of color attribute.
 There is also being aware of the other buffer attributes of buffer geometry such as the [position attribute](/2021/06/07/threejs-buffer-geometry-attributes-position/) which would be a good starting point when it comes to the attributes of geometry.
 I say that because in order to have a geometry that will present much of anything even when using the points class to show it, at a minimum one will at least need a position attribute first.

 ### Source code examples are also up on Github

-The source code examples in this post are also up on Github, along with all the other source code examples for my many other posts on threejs.
+The source code examples in this post are also [up on Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-buffer-geometry-attributes-color), along with all the other source code examples for my [many other posts on threejs](/categories/three-js/).

 ### Check your version numbers

-When I first wrote this post I was using r146 of threejs.
+When I first wrote this post I was using [r146 of threejs](https://github.com/dustinpfister/test_threejs/blob/master/views/demos/r146/README.md) and thus I followed the style rules that I set for that revision.
+Always be mindful of what version of threejs you are using, and also if possible what revision an author of code examples was suing also.

 ## 1 - Some basic examples of the vertex color buffer geometry attribute